Individualised and evidence-based advice to support you through the menopause and beyond

 I closed my waiting list to NEW patients in March 2022 to concentrate on setting up a new NHS menopause service for Somerset.
 If you live in Somerset, you can check if you meet the criteria for the Somerset NHS Menopause Service via the Glastonbury Surgery website.

-For those already on my waiting list, I will be contacting you as appointments become available but please also look at alternative clinic options via the ‘Find a Specialist Service’ on the British Menopause Society website.
+You can find alternative clinic options via the ‘Find a Specialist Service’ on the British Menopause Society website.

 CURRENT patients can continue to email me as usual and I can either advise you or find a review appointment if needed.
 Please give at least 2 to 3 weeks notice if you are needing a new prescription, especially in view of the current HRT shortages.